ButterSydUp/Blockbusted/README.md

 Also the only other change necessary is in the dbmanager.cpp file line 2 needs to be you specific absolute path to the blockbusted_db.db file

+Sprint 1:
+    Major Class Design
+    Learn QT and incorporate a main window
+    Add Button shells for Add and Remove Employee, Customer as well as Edit Inventory Make shells for Check in and Check out inventory Create a quit button

+Sprint 2:

+   Resizing windows for many resolutions
+   Add emp_verification for restricted privelage functions Add employee/customer screen definitions
+   Edit inventory screen definition

+Sprint 3:
+    Alter Resizing so buttons can't change size, and add scaling for quit button Merge all button definitions into one master branch Worked on and resolved one universal database accessor class